oneapi-src/oneDNN/tests/benchdnn/doc/driver_reorder.md

  - `--cross-engine={none [default], cpu2gpu, gpu2cpu}` -- defines what kind of
             cross-engine reorder will be used.
 If `--engine` is set to `cpu`, `none` is the only supported value.
- - `--runtime_dim_mask=INT` -- a bit-mask that indicates whether a dimension is `DNNL_RUNTIME_DIM_VAL` (indicated as 1-bit in the corresponding dimension position).
-The default is `0`, meaning all tensor dimensions are fully defined at primitive creation.

 and *reorder-desc* is a problem descriptor.
 The canonical form is:
 ```